varunmuriyanat/depthai_notes/README.md

 In both of these cases, standard neural networks can be used.
 There is no need for the neural networks to be trained with 3D data.

 DepthAI automatically provides the 3D results in both cases using standard 2D-trained networks, as detailed [here](https://docs.luxonis.com/en/latest/pages/faq/#nodepthrequired).
-These modes have differing minimum depth-perception limits, detailed here [https://docs.luxonis.com/en/latest/pages/faq/#nodepthrequired].
+These modes have differing minimum depth-perception limits, detailed [here](https://docs.luxonis.com/en/latest/pages/faq/#nodepthrequired).

 Monocular Neural Inference fused with Stereo Depth